 Province joins four others in giving IIROC full enforcement toolkit

-FREDERICTON, Dec.
-20, 2019 /CNW/ - The Investment Industry Regulatory Organization of Canada (IIROC) welcomes the Government of New Brunswick's passage of legislation that strengthens investor protection, and safeguards seniors and vulnerable retail investors.
+TORONTO, Nov.
+22, 2019 /CNW/ - The Investment Industry Regulatory Organization of Canada (IIROC) today applauded the Government of New Brunswick for introducing legislation to strengthen investor protection, and safeguard seniors and vulnerable retail investors.

 - the ability to enforce fine collection through New Brunswick courts against individuals fined by IIROC disciplinary panels;

 - authority to collect and present evidence during investigations and at disciplinary hearings; and

 - protection from malicious lawsuits while acting in good faith to carry out its public interest mandate to protect investors.